Diploma of Paramedical Science (HLT51015)

 These workers possess clinical skills and theoretical knowledge and provide clinical assessment and pre-hospital and out-of-hospital interventions to patients in an emergency, including providing advanced skills in life support.
 This qualification applies to a variety of roles including paramedic and emergency medical technician.

 VET Student Loans may be available for eligible students in approved Diploma level qualifications.
 The loan can be used towards Tuition Fees only and does not cover additional expenses such as textbooks, uniforms, equipment, travel, tools, and accommodation or general living expenses.
+Loan limits or caps may apply for some eligible courses and where a loan limit is reached for a course, students may be required to pay upfront for any remaining units.

 |How to Apply||Please Enquire|